PLUS Markets Group: History

 In May 2012 it initially announced that it would wind down its operations and close after failing to find a buyer, but then a week later on 18 May 2012 it announced that ICAP, the interdealer broker, would buy PLUS Stock Exchange (PLUS-SX) and its derivative operations.
 The group later sold the technology division PLUS-TS to GMEX Group (formerly Forum Trading Solutions).
+After renaming itself as NEX Group in 2016, ICAP was bought out by CME Group in 2018.

 Management

 PLUS Markets Group was initially run by Simon Brickles, formerly Head of AIM at the London Stock Exchange.
 He had been recruited to manage OFEX and became chief executive of the rescued firm at the end of 2004.
 Veteran small companies fund manager Stephen Hazell-Smith joined as chairman in 2005.
 In 2009 Brickles and Hazell-Smith stepped down and were replaced by Cyril Theret, formerly the business development director at PLUS, and Giles Vardey as chairman.
 The finance director was Nemone Wynn-Evans, also a former business development director at the company.